await-of/of/docs/results.md

 console.log(result); // true
 ```

-Or you can skip result value if function has no any result value but can throw error.
+Or you can skip result value if the function has no result value but can throw an error.

 ```javascript
 async function doSomething() {